data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 - Streamline metadata management workflows
 - Search among all entities in data.all based on attached metadata

+**Metadata Forms visibility**

+Visibility setting defines who can view and attach a metadata form to an entity.

+- Global visibility means the metadata form is visible and attachable to any entity by all users across the platform
+- Organization/Environment-Wide visibility limits the form to a specific organization/environment - it can only be seen by members of this organization/environment and attached to entities in that organization/environment
+- Team-Only visibility restricts the form to just members of a specific team, but does not restrict to which entities it can be attached to

+The same visibility restrictions apply to the attached metadata form.
+E.g. is userA can see Metadata Form A, but can't see Metadata Forms B, and both of these metadata forms attached to the dataset (attachedA and attachedB), so userA can view attachedA, but can not view attachedB.

 **Metadata Form lifecycle and usage**

 1. User given the permission from data.all administrators can create metadata forms with the Global visibility and visibility for their teams.
 Owners and Admins of Organizations and Environments can create metadata forms with Environment-Wide and Organization-wide visibility for owned entities.
 2. Once form is created, the owners can add enforcement rules (see the section below).
 3. All changes in metadata form can be performed only by its owner.
+4. In case owner deletes metadata form all its attached entities are deleted in cascade mode.
-4. Metadata form can be attached to an entity by the user with sufficient permissions.
-Permissions are given by the owner or admin of the entity.
+5. Metadata form can be attached to an entity by the user with sufficient permissions.
+Permissions are given by the owner or admin of the entity (in case of Environments and Organizations).
+In case of Datasets the owner and steward teams have these permissions and also the teams with whom the dataset was shared.
-5. Attached metadata forms can be edited or deleted by any user with sufficient permissions.
+6. Attached metadata forms can be edited or deleted by any user with sufficient permissions.

 **Metadata Forms levels and enforcement**